 You will only find one kind of catfish at Huck Finn’s Catfish.
 The restaurant sources pond-raised, grain-fed catfish imported from Mississippi.
 The owners are proud that the U.S. Catfish Institute certifies the catfish, which, in case you’re wondering, is a real thing.
 It means that you’ll feast on the freshest, healthiest catfish possible when you eat here.

 Try out some of these popular menu items:

-- Grain-Fed, Pond-Raised Catfish: Few restaurants in the south take catfish as seriously as Huck Finn’s Catfish.
+Few restaurants in the South take catfish as seriously as Huck Finn’s Catfish.
 You won’t believe how flavorful each bite is.

-- The restaurant doesn’t frown on sharing, especially for big groups.
+The restaurant doesn’t frown on sharing, especially for big groups.
 If, say, five of you are ordering, one of you should choose the endless plate of catfish while another can pick the chicken.
 Then, the others can order off the rest of the menu.
 You can then share bites of each other’s food.
 Just don’t abuse the privilege.
 Servers do have the right to refuse additional plate refills.
-It almost never comes up, though.
-The overwhelming majority of guests are courteous enough to appreciate what a great and thoughtful gesture this practice is.